ln-markets/docs.lnmarkets.com/docs/authentication.md

 # Authentication

-One type of authentification is required, currently we are using a JSON Web Token ([JWT](https://jwt.io/))
+One type of authentication is required, currently we are using a JSON Web Token ([JWT](https://jwt.io/))

 The token can be generated with various scopes such as:
 - user